-Introduction to Law is a compulsory module in the LLB programme.
-The aim of this module is to provide students with an overview of the key aspects of the English Legal System and an opportunity to develop an understanding of legal principles as they apply to the English Legal System.
-The module will also allow students to study the key areas of the English Legal System and to consider their importance.
+The aim of this module is to provide students with an overview of the key aspects of the English Legal System and an opportunity to develop a critical understanding of legal principles as they apply to the English and Welsh Legal System.
+The module will also allow students to study the key areas of the Legal System of England and Wales and to consider their importance.

-The module introduces the student to the English Legal System, providing a framework to study what is Law, how the system operates and the system in a social context.
-The module examines the court structure, both civil and criminal, the judiciary, lawyers and the role and significance of lay participation in the system (magistrates, juries and tribunal members) and the development of Human Rights Law.
+The module introduces the student to the Legal System of England and Wales, providing a framework to study what is Law, how the system operates and the system in a social context.
+The module examines the court structure, both civil and criminal, the judiciary, lawyers and the role and significance of lay participation in the system (magistrates, juries and tribunal members), statutory interpretation and judicial precedent.
 Where relevant, comparisons will be drawn to the Welsh body of law that is emerging from the devolved administration.
 Students will be encouraged to develop a critical analysis of the system as it moves into the 21st century, in comparison with other countries and with attention to its history.

 Teaching and Learning Strategy

-There will be 8 hours of tutorials over the course of two semesters.
+There will be 8x one-hour tutorials over the course of two semesters.
 Tutorials will routinely require students to engage individually and in groups in acquiring, commenting upon, critically evaluating and applying the principles and details of the subject under the guidance and instruction of the tutor.

 - Literacy - Proficiency in reading and writing through a variety of media